 With this guide, you will not only learn how to make money on Instagram, but how to significantly scale your presence as an online entrepreneur too.
 To exemplify this, we've selected the 10 profitable examples of brands making money on Instagram to walk you through the opportunities.

-To strengthen your off-platform Instagram marketing strategy, create a website and link to it in your bio for eCommerce, influencer, traffic opportunities and more.
+To strengthen your off-platform Instagram marketing strategy, create a website and link to it in your bio with the help of a link in bio tool for eCommerce (see our guide on the best link in bio tools), influencer, traffic opportunities and more.

 Can you make money on Instagram?